qpdf/qpdf/manual/packaging.rst

   combined with either ``ctest --verbose`` or ``ctest --output-on-failure``.

+- Packagers should never define the ``FUTURE`` build option.
+API changes enabled by ``FUTURE`` are not stable and may be API/ABI-breaking.
+That option is intended only for people who are testing their code with a local build of qpdf to provide early feedback or prepare for possible future changes to the API.

 - qpdf's install targets do not install completion files by default since there is no standard location for them.
 As a packager, it's good if you install them wherever your distribution expects such